”Ice cream, chillin’, chillin’. Ice cream, chillin’. I know that my heart can be so cold. But I’m sweet for you, come put me in a cone…”

 Possibly one of the up and coming gelato store that offers an exhaustive range of bold gelato offerings.

-Some of the newer flavours which previously didn’t came across at Jalan Besar were such as Watermelon Mint & Chia Seeds, Naval Orange & Chrysanthemum, Colombian Cold Brew & Cookie Butter Bits, Caribbean Rum & Charred Pineapple and Yamanashi Peach & Lemongrass.
+Some of the interesting flavours were Watermelon Mint & Chia Seeds, Naval Orange & Chrysanthemum, Colombian Cold Brew & Cookie Butter Bits, Caribbean Rum & Charred Pineapple and Yamanashi Peach & Lemongrass.

 Flavours are on seasonal rotating basis and single scoop from Premium range goes for $5 and Gourmet range for $6.